infotroph/efrhizo/efhrizo-log.md

 * Makefile was missing prerequisites -- cleaned data files for `frametotals*.txt` and `stripped*.txt`  failed to list their processing scripts in prerequisite lists.
 Fixed that, remade all outputs.

+* Gah, cleanup.r produces a lot of error messages.
+Need to clean these up eventually, but meanwhile let's save them somewhere instead of flooding the console.
+Piped these outputs to a new `tmp/` directory, added it to `.gitignore`, documented it in `ReadMe.txt` as the place for temporary output you're not wuite done with.